-Even many small businesses and independent professionals have no idea what a copywriter does or how they can help their business to grow.
+Even some small businesses and independent professionals can get confused as to what a copywriter does or how they can help their business to grow.

 So, it’s no surprise that when these same businesses struggle with their brand voice, website copy or sales message, they’re not sure where to get help.

 In this post, I take an in-depth look at exactly what a copywriter is, what they’re not and most importantly, what they can do to help your business grow.

 What is a copywriter?

 A copywriter is a skilled professional who writes copy that persuades and sells.
 So, writing the messaging on sales letters, email funnels, adverts both online and in print, sales brochures, sales flyers and product descriptions, amongst others.

 There’s often confusion when it comes to the difference between copywriting and content writing, so let’s clear that up.
 Content writers produce content to educate, inspire and entertain.

 This includes blog posts, articles, e-books, etc. These forms of communication are designed to attract a certain audience, bring them to your website and turn them into a warm lead.
 Content writers don’t use the same strategies as copywriters as they’re not trying to sell outright, only to engage.